-Early warning signs of postpartum psychosis contain an inability to sleep for several nights, agitation, euphoria or irritability, and avoidance from the baby. ?Females with a history of bipolar disorder are at an increased risk of developing postpartum psychosis.
+Early warning signs of postpartum psychosis incorporate an inability to sleep for many nights, agitation, euphoria or irritability, and avoidance in the baby. ?Women with a history of bipolar disorder are at an increased risk of developing postpartum psychosis.
 In fact, postpartum psychosis resembles a manic episode.
-Girls who have previously had postpartum psychosis are also highly likely to develop it again if they have another child.
+Ladies who have previously had postpartum psychosis are also highly likely to develop it again if they have another child.

-Postpartum depression is often treated with counseling and medication.
+Postpartum depression is frequently treated with counseling and medication.

 - Marriage counseling - If you are experiencing martial difficulties or are feeling unsupported at home, marriage counseling could be very beneficial.

-- Antidepressants - For serious cases of postpartum depression where the mother is unable to care for herself or her child, antidepressants could be an option.
+- Antidepressants - For severe cases of postpartum depression where the mother is unable to care for herself or her infant, antidepressants could be an option.
 However, medication use should be accompanied by therapy, as well as close monitoring by a physician.

-With appropriate treatment, postpartum depression usually goes away within a couple of months.
-In some cases, postpartum depression lasts as much as a year.
-It's important to continue treatment immediately after you begin to feel better, however.
-Stopping treatment too early could only result in a relapse.
+With appropriate treatment, postpartum depression usually goes away inside a couple of months.
+In some cases, postpartum depression lasts up to a year.
+It's important to continue treatment right after you begin to feel better, however.
+Stopping treatment too early may only result in a relapse.